Requires Employers To Provide A Safe Workplace

 8. use technology without losing the human element

 Digital checklists, wearable gas detectors, and real‑time monitoring dashboards can provide early warnings that human senses might miss.
-Use data to start conversations, not to police behavior.
-Still, technology should augment — not replace — observation and communication.
+On top of that, use data to start conversations, not to police behavior.
+Even so, technology should augment — not replace — observation and communication.
 When a sensor flags an abnormal temperature rise, the appropriate response is a team huddle to investigate, not an automatic disciplinary action.

 9. Celebrate successes, however small